mohd-makki/diabetes-risk-xai/milestones/milestone2_EDA_baseline/milestone2.md

 ---

-## Baseline Model Rationale 🧠
+**Baseline Model Rationale** 🧠

+The milestone initially focused on Logistic Regression due to its interpretability.
+However, additional experiments with Random Forest and XGBoost demonstrated better handling of nonlinear dynamics.

-**Logistic Regression** was selected as the first baseline due to its simplicity, interpretability, and strong performance on tabular medical data.
+➡ XGBoost was selected as the final baseline model.
-Subsequent experiments with **Random Forest** and **XGBoost** provided comparative improvements in recall and AUC, highlighting the dataset’s nonlinear characteristics.

----

-## Results Summary 📊
+**Why XGBoost Was Selected** 🧠

+- Demonstrated the highest AUC score.
+- Handled nonlinear relationships effectively.
+- More consistent predictive performance across metrics.
+- Provides explainability-friendly outputs for the next milestone (XAI).

-- Best performing model: **XGBoost**
+Best model: XGBoost
-- Accuracy: **0.7468**
+Accuracy: 0.7468
-- ROC AUC: **0.8281**
+ROC AUC: 0.8281

-- Confusion Matrix (XGBoost):
+**Confusion Matrix (XGBoost)** \

-[[82 18]
+[[82 18] \
 [21 33]]

-- Both scaler and model artifacts were serialized using `joblib` and stored in the root-level `models/` directory.
+**Artifacts Produced** 💾

+- baseline_metrics.txt — *detailed evaluation results*
+- logreg_baseline.joblib — *logistic regression model*
+- scaler.joblib — *fitted StandardScaler*
+- xgb_final_model.joblib — *selected baseline model*
+- 01+02_exploration.ipynb — *full EDA and baseline modeling code*

 ---

-## Artifacts 💾
+## 3. Summary

-- `baseline_metrics.txt` — Contains full model performance reports and
-  confusion matrices.
-- `logreg_baseline.joblib`, `scaler.joblib`, `xgb_final_model.joblib` — Saved
-  preprocessing and model artifacts located in `/models/`.
-- `01_exploration.ipynb` — Jupyter notebook containing the complete workflow
-  and code execution.
+Milestone 2 successfully:

+- Completed a full EDA.
+- Identified key predictive variables and data challenges.
+- Built and evaluated three baseline models.
+- Selected XGBoost as the strongest baseline classifier.
+- Produced serialized artifacts for future milestones.

+This provides a solid analytical foundation for Milestone 3 (XAI), where we
+will begin interpreting model decisions using SHAP and other tools.

+---

+**Milestone Outcome:**
+Established a solid preprocessing and baseline modeling foundation with the XGBoost classifier achieving the best trade-off between accuracy and ROC AUC.
+These results will guide model interpretability in the next milestone.

+---

+**Milestone Outcome:**
+Established a solid preprocessing and baseline modeling foundation with the XGBoost classifier achieving the best trade-off between accuracy and ROC AUC.
+These results will guide model interpretability in the next milestone.

 ---